 How much vacation time are you planning, and what dates will those occur?
-When will you plan time to nurture important relationships - family time, time w/ friends, trips home, etc?
+When will you plan time to nurture important relationships. family time, time w/ friends, trips home, etc?
 In each block (up to 30) insert a date and activity.
-If it's a five-day vacation, fill in five blocks.
+If it's a five day vacation, fill in five blocks.
 The goal is to schedule a minimum of 30 days in the next year when you will focus on renewal time for you, away from work and stress.

-renewal time for you, aw -
+when you will focus on renewal time for you, aw ay from work and stress -